MrWaloo/pymodbus/README.rst

-   git pull                  <-- update branch with newest changes git checkout -b feature   <-- make new branch for pull request ... make source changes git commit                <-- commit change to git git push                  <-- push to your account on github
+   git pull                  <-- update branch with newest changes git checkout -b feature   <-- make new branch for pull request ... make source changes git commit                <-- commit changes to git git push                  <-- push to your account on github

-   on github open a pull request, check that CI turns green and then wait for review comments.
+On github open a pull request, check that CI turns green and then wait for review comments.

 Test your changes::